even4void/aliquote/content/post/bioinformatics-with-mac-osx.md

 - M. Moorhouse and P. Barry. *Bioinformatics, Biocomputing and Perl*.
 Wiley, 2004.
 - C. Gibas and P. Jambeck. *Developing Bioinformatics Computer Skills*.
 O'Reilly, 2001.

+{{< fluid_imgs
+  "pure-u-1-3|/img/20080620101315.png"
+  "pure-u-1-3|/img/20080620101330.png"
-{{< gallery album="1" >}}
+  "pure-u-1-3|/img/20080620101341.png" >}}

-Additional material related to Moorhouse &amp; Barry's book can be found on the [companion website].
+Additional material related to Moorhouse and Barry's book can be found on the [companion website].
 Vincent Zoonekynd also wrote some interesting notes, oriented toward the [algorithmic approach to Bioinformatics][algorithmic approach to Bioinformatics].
 Two excellent books were also wrote about Perl and Bioinformatics (see also Tisdall's article [Beginning Bioinformatics][Beginning Bioinformatics]), namely :

 - J. Tisdall. *Beginning Perl for Bioinformatics*.
 O'Reilly, 2001.
 - J. Tisdall. *Mastering Perl for Bioinformatics*.
 O'Reilly, 2003.

 Working with such kind of data involves dedicated visualization techniques, in particular for viewing molecules or proteins in 3D.
-Fortunately, there are a lot of solutions, among which:
+Fortunately, there are a lot of solutions, including:

 - [RasMol][RasMol] and [OpenRasMol][OpenRasMol], the standard toolkit for molecular graphics visualization
 - [emboss][emboss], an integrated package including several computational tools (sequence alignment, nucleotide sequence pattern analysis, etc.)